- DDD is a software development approach that uses and builds upon OO design principles.

 - Model: A system of abstractions that describes selected aspects of a domain and can be used to solve problems related to that domain.

-- Ubiquitous Language: A language structured around the domain model and used by all team members to connect all the activities of the team with the software.
+- Ubiquitous Language: A language structured around the domain model used by all team members to connect all the team activities with the software.

-- This language should resemble the business domain, its terms, entities, and processes.
+- This language should resemble the business domain's terms, entities, and processes.

 Bounded Context